mendix/docs/content/refguide/new-merge-algorithm.md

 ## Enabling The New Algorithm

+Make sure that you repository is in a clean state: everything has been committed and there is no outstanding changes or conflicts.

-To enable the new algorithm, go to Edit > Preferences > New features and check the relevant box.
+Go to Edit > Preferences > New features and check the relevant box.
+Restart Studio Pro and you are good to go!

 ![Enabling the new merge algorithm](attachments/new-merge-algorithm/enable-new-merge-algorithm.png)

+## Resolving Conflicts